Shikha098/Car-Sales-Dashboard-Using-Power-Bi/README.md

 The dashboard should provide real-time insights into key performance indicators (KPIs) related to our sales data.
 This will enable us to make informed decisions, monitor our progress, and identify trends and opportunities for growth.

 1.Sales Overview:
-Year-to-Date (YTD) Total Sales
+Year-to-Date (YTD) Total Sales
-Month-to-Date (MTD) Total Sales
+Month-to-Date (MTD) Total Sales
-Year-over-Year (YOY) Growth in Total Sales Difference between YTD Sales and Previous Year-to-Date (PTYD) Sales 2.Average Price Analysis:
+Year-over-Year (YOY) Growth in Total Sales
+Difference between YTD Sales and Previous Year-to-Date (PTYD) Sales 2.Average Price Analysis:
 YTD Average Price
 MTD Average Price